OctopusDeploy/docs/docs/packaging-applications/supported-packages.md

 :::warning
 **Pre-Release packages and Multipart file extensions**

-If you are using a file format with a multi-part file extension (e.g. `.tar.gz`) along with a pre-release naming convention (`MyApp.1.0.0-beta.tar.gz`) the `.tar` forms part of pre-release tag and not part of the file extension.
-This results in an error message of `Unsupported file extension .gz`.
+If you're planning to use a multi-part file extension (e.g. `.tar.gz`) with a pre-release naming convention (`MyApp.1.0.0-beta.tar.gz`) and use the *Run on Server* steps option, this will result in an error message of `Unsupported file extension .gz`.
+This is because the `.tar` forms part of pre-release tag and not part of the file extension.

-This applies only to `Run on Server` steps only as deployments executed on a Tentacle go through a different code path.
+The error only occurs on *Run on Server* steps and deployments execute on as expected on Tentacles.
 :::